 The team is currently developing controllers with the capacity to remotely transmit information about the equipment’s status via satellite or cell phone networks.

-The IMPROVE sampler consists of four sampling modules housed in metal cases, each equipped with a long tube that extends about five feet into the air.
+The IMPROVE sampler consists of four sampling modules housed in metal cases, each equipped with a long inlet stack that extends about five feet into the air.

 While the filters in modules A, B and C all capture particles smaller than 2.5 micrometers in diameter, the design of each filter allows a specific set of analyses to be run on the particles it collects.
 The filter in module D captures particles smaller than 10 micrometers in diameter.